-- Support the Professional Development Committee (formerly Organizational Development Committee) - Revise employee evaluation process and associated goals for employee development and engagement - Identify additional platforms for Documentation of employee performance - 4.
-Solicit organizational input / support of all workgroups - 5.
+- 1. Support the Organizational Development Committee - 2.
+Revise employee evaluation process and associated goals for employee development and engagement - Identify additional platforms for Documentation of employee performance

+- 4. Solicit organizational input / support of all workgroups - 5.
 Establish charter to include roles and responsibilities - 6.
 Provide and promote leadership training for department Directors / managers / staff through joint internal and external leadership academies - 7.
-Identify competencies for all job descriptions through the Professional Development Committee (formerly Organizational Development Committee) - 8.
+Continue to update competencies for all job descriptions through the Organizational Development Committee - 8.
 Align opportunities with needed competencies - 9.
 Regularly review existing job descriptions to ensure they are accurate and up-to-date

-Objective 4-6: Develop a training program to better prepare all staff, career and volunteer personnel for supervisory positions involvement regarding discipline, documentation, leave, harassment, civil rights and protected classes, employment law, labor relations,
+Objective 4-6: Develop a training program to better prepare all staff, career and volunteer personnel for supervisory positions